socialfoundations/whynot/whynot/simulators/zika/README.md

 strategies for controlling the spread of the Zika virus: the use of treated bednets, the use of condoms, a medical treatment of infected persons, and the use of indoor residual spray (IRS).
-The dynamics of the Zika model govern the evolution of 9 state variables, four control variables, and 20 simulation parameters.
+The dynamics of the Zika model govern the evolution of 9 state variables, and the simulator has four control variables and 20 simulation parameters.

 ### State Variables
 The state variables are: